xorddotcom/spock-adapters/README.md

 - `address`: of contract which has to sync, it's optional so in the case when no address will given, the transformer will sync all the possible events of the given contract interface.

+- `getAddresses`: a funcion to get all addresses of contract used in transformer.
+It's useful when you have more than one contracts of same interface and you want to sync them universally.

 - `interface`: obtained from contract ABI.